dhruval03/StudentPortal.Net-Core/README.md

-This is small ASP.NET MVC CRUD app using Entity Framework Core and SQL Server with.NET 8 MVC template.
+This is small ASP.NET MVC CRUD app using Entity Framework Core and SQL Server with.NET 8 MVC